 The person offered this position is required to pass a background check.

-Management (CEM) or Structural Engineering position.
-Full consideration will be given to applications received by Nov 28, 2021.
+Full consideration will be given to applications received by Monday, October 31, 2022.
 Applications received after that date may be considered until positions are filled.
-It is anticipated that the appointment will begin Fall 2022.
+It is anticipated that the appointment will begin in the Fall 2023 semester.

 Salary and appointment at the Assistant Professor level will be commensurate with qualifications and experience.

 Application materials must be submitted online via Pageup at https://careers.pageuppeople.com/873/po/en-us/job/519144/civil-engineering-assistant-professor .

 General questions can be submitted to the following email: firstname.lastname@example.org

 3801 W. Temple Avenue

 Affirmative Action/Equal Opportunity Employer

 California State Polytechnic University, Pomona is an Equal Opportunity, Affirmative Action Employer.
 The university seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the people of California, to maintain the excellence of the university, and to offer our students richly varied disciplines, perspectives, and ways of knowing.
 Cal Poly Pomona subscribes to all state and federal regulations and prohibits discrimination based on race, color, religion, national origin, sex, gender identity/gender expression, sexual orientation, marital status, pregnancy, age, disability, genetic information, medical condition, and covered veteran status.
 The university hires only individuals lawfully authorized to work in the United States.
 As required by the Clery Disclosure Act, the university prepares a public annual security report.